China's Next Top Model season 4: Episode 5

-After the photo shoot, the girls found out 2 will be eliminated and cried over this.
-At the judging, Xin Ling was not present because of a health issue, but later recovered and joined the girls in the judging room.
+After the photo shoot, the girls found out the episode was a double elimination.
+At the judging, Xin Ling was absent because of her health, but later recovers and joins the girls in the judging room.
 When put up for judging, Zhu Xi quit the competition to go back to school.
-As a result, only 1 more would be eliminated.
-The girls broke down into tears over the most heartbreaking elimination of the season.
+As a result, only one more would be eliminated.